bloominstituteoftechnology/Mongo-Books-Authors/README.md

 // if you've done this right, and your `mongod` server is running you should be able to start your node server now and see it connect.

 ```

+### Mongoose Schema
+* If you open the `models.js` file you'll see the object your building for.
+* This will be a common pattern you'll see in your future endeavors i.e. You get a list of requirements for your data set, and build towards that.
+Or.. sometimes you just aren't that lucky and you've got to do this on your own.
+* Lets build out our schema.
+Start by listing the Schema types you'll need for this file.